pingidentity/pingdirectory-go-client/configurationapi/docs/AddThirdPartyNotificationManagerRequest.md

 NewAddThirdPartyNotificationManagerRequestWithDefaults instantiates a new AddThirdPartyNotificationManagerRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetManagerName

-`func (o *AddThirdPartyNotificationManagerRequest) GetManagerName() string`

-GetManagerName returns the ManagerName field if non-nil, zero value otherwise.

-### GetManagerNameOk

-`func (o *AddThirdPartyNotificationManagerRequest) GetManagerNameOk() (*string, bool)`

-GetManagerNameOk returns a tuple with the ManagerName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetManagerName

-`func (o *AddThirdPartyNotificationManagerRequest) SetManagerName(v string)`

-SetManagerName sets ManagerName field to given value.

 ### GetSchemas